thycotic/cm-docs/workflows/index.md

 * Request Access
 * Double Lock

-Users will see a notification in the properties area of the secret and if a Secret has a workflow associated with it, Connection Manager will prompt you for the appropriate workflow options in the Properties pane..
-Please see the [Secret Server Multi-Tier Secret Access Workflow](https://thycotic.force.com/support/s/article/SS-HOW-EXT-Workflows).
+Users will see a notification in the properties area of the secret and if a Secret has a workflow associated with it, Connection Manager will prompt you for the appropriate workflow options in the Properties pane.
+Please see the [Secret Server Multi-Tier Secret Access Workflow](https://docs.thycotic.com/ss/10.8.0/secret-workflow-templates/index.md).

 Once the workflow is successful, the connection is established.